 A load of men drivers, drive very fast single-seat open wheel cars ("If it's got fenders, it's not a race car") around a circuit, having to complete a set number of laps.
 Points awarded on finishing positions crown the champion driver and champion constructor.
 Most of the commercial dealings are controlled by a billionaire short bloke with a mop top haircut called Bernie Ecclestone.
 The political machinations of the teams and their disputes and scandals are an almost integral part of the sport and its image.

-The 2012 season was quite the opposite of the previous one as it had a completely insane first third of the season with the first seven races won by seven different drivers (and the seven fastest laps set by seven different drivers), a middle third with lots of unexpected events like rain, crashes and mechanical failures messing up the chances of several drivers and the points table, and a resurgent Sebastian Vettel in the latter third of the season that saw him took four straight victories.
+The 2012 season was quite the opposite of 2013 and 2014 as it had a completely insane first third of the season with the first seven races won by seven different drivers (and the seven fastest laps set by seven different drivers), a middle third with lots of unexpected events like rain, crashes and mechanical failures messing up the chances of several drivers and the points table, and a resurgent Sebastian Vettel in the latter third of the season that saw him took four straight victories.
 Fernando Alonso led the standings for much of the year driving what was certaintly NOT the best machinery, and took the fight for the title down to the last race thanks to consistency, reliability and some exceptional starts.
 Alonso came up one place short of the title in the final race when he finished second and Vettel sixth after Vettel was spun out on the first lap and dropped to last place.